vitorbetmann/vitorbetmann/README.md

 Smile is a cross-platform (Mac and Windows) library that streamlines common game development tasks such as managing scenes, simulating particles, and saving/loading.
 Ideal for game jams and rapid prototyping.

 ### 🤖 [Sumobots](https://github.com/vitorbetmann/sumobot), i.e., Sumo-Fighting Robots:
-Two Arduino-based robots that won me two competitions while I was in university.
+Arduino-based robots that won me two competitions while I was in university.
 It was funny seeing people wonder how a Cinema student was able to win 2 competitions in a row.
 They didn't know about my Engineering background...

 <br>
 <h2 align="center"><em>“All your codebase are belong to us.”</em></h2>